AnniekGloudemans/LOFAR-SILVERRUSH/README.md

 bright LAE samples by likely [OII] emitters is lowered significantly through constraints on the near-infrared colors, highlighting the need for infrared observations to robustly identify LAEs in narrowband surveys.
-Finally, stacking of radio continuum observations for the robust LAE samples yields a 2σ upper limit on radio luminosity of 8.2×10^23 and 8.7×10^23 W/Hz at z = 5.7/6.6 respectively, corresponding to limits on their median star-formation rates of <53 and 56 M⊙ yr .
+Finally, stacking of radio continuum observations for the robust LAE samples yields a 2σ upper limit on radio luminosity of 8.2×10^23 and 8.7×10^23 W/Hz at z = 5.7/6.6 respectively, corresponding to limits on their median star-formation rates of <53 and 56 M⊙/yr .

 ## Key results
 ![alt text](https://github.com/AnniekGloudemans/LOFAR-SILVERRUSH/blob/master/multiwavelength_cutouts_5_sources.png)